MTTEvalPETS2015/dissect-dctracking-v1.0/README.md

 >    - opt=readDCOptions(optfile);
 >    - sceneInfo=getSceneInfo(scenario,opti);

-(5) detection format
+(5) detection format for dctracking-v1.0 (namely DCO), dctracking (namely DCO_X), contracking (namely CEM)
 > - refer to `dctracking-v1.0/utils/parseDetections.m`, `dctracking-v1.0/utils/displayDetectionBBoxes.m`
-> - once load, detections are loaded into a 1xN struct array with 11 fields
+> - once load, detections are loaded into a 1xN struct array with 11 fields, where N is the total number of sequence frames.
+> - the length of each field equals to the number of detections at current frame
 >   - bx, by: coordinates of top-left corner of the bounding box
 >   - ht, wd: width, height of the bounding box
 >   - xi, yi: coordinates of the median point of the bottom of bounding box, i.e. foot posiiton